rrajmanna/pulse-sort/README.md

 ## Data

-This project uses in-vivo data from the [Kampff Lab ground-truth dataset](https://github.com/kampff-lab/sc.io) (cell `c37`).
+In this project I used real in-vivo data from the [Kampff Lab ground-truth dataset](https://github.com/kampff-lab/sc.io) (cell `c37`).
 This data came from a 384-channel Neuropixel recording, giving 601 ground-truth spikes from a sample cortical neuron.

 ## Pipeline